graphery/grapper-doc/src/guide/in-depth/svg-api/manage-elements.md

 # Manage SVG elements

-To understand how Graphane SVG API hands the SVG DOM, we will cover an existing SVG and manage the elements easily with its specific methods.
+To understand how Grapper SVG API hands the SVG DOM, we will cover an existing SVG and manage the elements easily with its specific methods.
 You can use `$.svg.querySelector()` with an `id` or other CSS selectors for getting the element and pass this to the `$.svg` constructor.